CMM Annual 'Sir Anthony Epstein' Lecture

 The Sir Anthony Epstein lecture was inaugurated at the University of Bristol in 2009 to recognise the achievements of outstanding scientists in the fields of cancer biology, infection and immunology.
 It celebrates the achievements of Professor Sir Anthony Epstein CBE FRS (1921-2024) who was Professor of Pathology at Bristol University (1968-85) and one of the discoverers of the Epstein-Barr virus.

-Further details about the talk and how to book on EventBrite will be shared on the University events site in due course.
+We are busy planning our next talk for later in 2026.
+Further details about the our eminent speaker, the lecture and how to book on will be available on EventBrite and on the University events page in due course.

 The Sir Anthony Epstein Lecture is held annually and is open to all staff, students and members of the public to attend.
 It is an evening lecture held in a key lecture theatre on the Bristol campus, and will be followed by a drinks reception for all guests attending.